-SWR, 'Zerplatzte Träume - Afrikanische Studierende aus der Ukraine', 13 February 2023, available in German at: https://bit.ly/3y4qAll.
+6 SWR, 'Zerplatzte Träume - Afrikanische Studierende aus der Ukraine', 13 February 2023, available in German here.

-countries who were studying in Ukraine before 24 February 2022.
+TCNs with a residence permit in Ukraine are allowed to enter Austria for the purpose of organising their onward travel or to legalise their stay in Austria.
+This concerned mainly students from African and Asian countries who were studying in Ukraine before 24 February 2022.
 In some cases, the students tried to apply for a status.
 A Tunisian student was searched and imprisoned by police in Linz.
 The police argued that the student had asked about possibilities to legalise his stay in Austria and thus showed that he was not willing to travel onward.
-The Ministry of Interior announced that TCNs who do not show the will to travel onwards to their home countries are viewed to be illegally in the country.
+The Ministry of Interior announced that TCNs who do not show the will to travel onwards to their home countries are viewed to be illegally in the country.7

 As of 24 March 2023, 464,000 Ukrainian nationals had entered Austria since 24 February 2022.
 384,900 had since left Austria again.
 More recent statistics are not available.
+Entries and exits to and from Austria have not been recorded since 2023.

-According to unpublished information by the office of the Refugee coordinator, Andreas Achrainer, around 107,779 persons (65.7% female, 34.3% male) have been registered since March 2022 and between March 2022 and 31 December 2023, 103,339 ID cards were issued to displaced persons from Ukraine and 83,415 have a valid displaced person status.
+According to unpublished information by the office of the Refugee coordinator, Andreas Achrainer, around 124,895 persons (64.2% female, 35.8% male) have been registered as displaced persons from Ukraine since March 2022 and as of 31 December 2024.
+123,108 were Ukrainian nationals.
+Between March 2022 and 31 December 2024, 119,111 ID cards were issued to displaced persons from Ukraine.
+As of 31 December 2024, 85,564 have a valid displaced person status.
+As of 1 January 2025, in the Central Register of Residents, 77,818 Ukrainian nationals have been registered (in January 2024 it was 69,632), of which, as of January 7th 2025, 36,707 received support via Basic care.